Social distance, quarantine and isolation

 The most common place to be in quarantine is at home.
 For another residence to be suitable, it must be possible to avoid contact with others than those you usually live with.

-This means that accommodation where you must interact with other guests are not suitable for quarantine.
-Staying in a motorhome, caravan, tent or cabin on campsites without private bathroom/toilet and kitchen are not acceptable for the implementation of the quarantine if you have to share these facilities with people other than your close contacts/travel companions.
+This means that accommodation where you must interact with other guests is not suitable for quarantine.
+Staying in a motorhome, caravan, tent or cabin on campsites without private bathroom/toilet and kitchen facilities is not acceptable for quarantine if you have to share these facilities with people other than your close contacts/travel companions.
 The same applies to staying at addresses where you have to share rooms/facilities with others than those you usually live with, such as halls of residence and other homes with shared bathrooms or kitchens.

 - Face masks must be used during the entire journey in these cases, except for children under 12 years.
 Use the recommended type of face mask throughout the journey, following the advice for correct use.